barbosaigor/picker/README.md

 # Picker
-Picker is a package that randomly picks an element based on its weight.
+Picker implements an algorithm that randomly selects an element, taking into account each element probability.
 Higher weight elements are more likely to be choosen.

 ## Documentation

-**Add** an element to picker
+**Add** attaches an element.

 | Element | Weight |
 | ------------- | -------------:|